 If left untreated, retinoblastoma tumors can grow, resulting in blindness and ultimately, death.

-After your child’s surgery, a specialist will closely examine the tumor under a microscope to see if the tumor has moved into the eye’s tissue.
-If the tumor hasn’t moved deeper into the eye’s structure, it’s considered to be low-risk and no further treatment is needed.
-However, if the tumor has spread further into the eye, kids usually need chemotherapy treatments to make sure the cancer doesn’t spread to the brain or other parts of the body.
+After your child’s surgery, a pathology specialist will closely examine the tumor under a microscope.
+If the tumor hasn’t moved deeper into the eye’s tissues, no further treatment is needed.
+However, if the tumor has spread further into the eye, chemotherapy may be recommended to reduce the risk that the cancer spreads to the brain or other parts of the body.

 At Children’s Health℠, our affiliation with UT Southwestern means that you and your child have access to some of the world’s top pediatric cancer specialists.
-The team consists of hematologists, oncologists and neurosurgeons, who all work together to evaluate your child and develop a comprehensive treatment plan.
+The team consists of ocular oncologists and other ophthalmologists, hematologists, pediatric oncologists and neurosurgeons, who all work together as a team to provide a comprehensive treatment plan for your child.

 Stephen Skapek, MD Pediatric Hematologist/Oncologist